Medically reviewed by Drugs.com. Last updated on Nov 6, 2019.

 Swallow the tablet whole with liquid.
 Do not crush, break, or chew it.

 Measure the oral liquid with a marked measuring spoon, dropper, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.
-If you have any questions about this, ask your doctor or pharmacist.
+You may also take the oral liquid using a nasogastric tube or gastrostomy tube.

 The dose of brivaracetam will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of brivaracetam.
 If your dose is different, do not change it unless your doctor tells you to do so.